About . . . Our Neighbourhood

 The council has a legal constitution but does not have any statutory powers or manage any land or property.
 The Council is funded by money from the Horsham Town Special Charge.

-We would like to help you and if you have any questions please contact us by e-mail.
+If you have any questions or comments please contact us by e-mail.

 The Council is democratically elected and non-political.
 Every councillor stands as an individual and must live within the HFNC boundary